rafamrslima/100days-codeup/log.md

 I keep learning golang, today I created a web api using the native http package.
 The API exposes one get method that receives an id as parameter, it goes to db and retrieves some data there based on the given id, then it converts the data to json and returns it to the API caller.
 The API also returns bad request or not found depending on the case.

 ### Day 31/100
+Today I added a readme.md to the web api and uploaded it to the github, I also dedicated some time on searching about the web3 job market in general and about the required knowledge to work as backend engineer.